meeroslav/missing.manual/src/blog/duration-parser/index.md

 PT3H5S - 3 hours, 5 seconds
 ```

-### Human readable duration
+### Human-readable duration

-Using the specification it's easy to implement parser that would parse ISO standard into human readable form.
+Using the specification it's easy to implement a parser that would parse ISO standard into human-readable form.
 First, we need the regex that would extract the necessary segments:

 ```jsregexp